 - Outside the main entrance to Science B

 - Outside east entrance to Siemens Hall

-With your help, HSU is keeping over 150 tons of food waste out of the landfill each year!
+With your help, HSU is keeping close to 150 tons of food waste and compostable materials out of the landfill each year!
 There are now even more food waste collection containers conveniently located on campus:

 - At the entrance to the Depot and inside the Depot

 - Main entrance to the library and in the Library Cafe